 Chicago Board of Trade Building, Chicago .
-This building consists of approximately 2,000 pieces .
+This model consists of approximately 2,000 pieces .
 This is my fifth custom skyscraper model and my seventeenth overall.
 The Chicago Board of Trade Building is a 605 ft tall art deco styled skyscraper that was built in 1930.
 The building was originally built for the Chicago Board of Trade.
 Today, it serves as the primary trading venue for the CME Group, a company formed in 2007 as a result of the merger between CBOT and the Chicago Mercantile Exchange.
-It was declared a Chicago landmark in 1977 as well as added to the National Register of Historic Places in 1978.
+It was designated a Chicago landmark in 1977 as well as added to the National Register of Historic Places in 1978.

 This is my eighth Chicago skyscraper model.
 Being that the other seven are all post-1950 buildings, I wanted to diversify my Chicago collection a bit by making a model of one of the original Chicago landmarks.
 The Board of Trade Building's art deco style and unique vaulted roof, along with other notable features, inspired me to make a model of it.
 This is the result, after nearly twenty hours of design time, about four hours of building time, and an overall month to complete.
 Model completed January 19, 2012.